cxcloud/cxcloud-documentation/getting-started/prepare-your-environment.md

 ## Install and Configure the AWS Cli tools

-[Install the AWS Cli tools using this guide ](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)and configure a profile:
+You naturally need an AWS account.
+For quick testing, You can create your own [AWS Free Tier account](https://aws.amazon.com/free/).
+Then install the AWS Cli tools using [this guide](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and configure a profile:

 ```bash
 $ aws configure --profile myproject